 - Pain and suffering

 Negligent security cases are not easy to win.
 Each case is different and must be evaluated individually.
 The success of your claim could depend, in no small degree, on an in-depth knowledge of California premises liability law.
 Our Orange County personal injury attorneys have the knowledge, skills, and resources to pursue a negligent security claim on your behalf.

 - Allen Flatt Ballidis & Leslie was officially founded in 1974.
 Our Orange County personal injury lawyers have more than 40 years of experience.

 - We have a history of success for our clients.
 Our firm has recovered hundreds of millions of dollars in settlements and verdicts.

 - We treat our clients with dignity and respect.
 Unlike other lawyers, we will keep you fully informed on the status of your case in real-time.
 We offer communication specific to your needs, not ours.

-If you have been assaulted or injured on someone else’s property due to inadequate security, call us at (949) 752-7474 to schedule a free consultation.
+If you have been assaulted or injured on someone else’s property due to inadequate security in Costa Mesa, call us at (949) 752-7474 to schedule a free consultation.
 We can tell you if you have a negligent security premises liability case and what damages you may be entitled to claim.

 review form, even if you're not sure.
 We're here to help.